Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 As you can see:
 1. Hash is used as underlaying data structure for Student;
-2. Sorted Set is used for for indexing purpose;
+2. Sorted Set is used for indexing purpose;
-3. No table join is allowed, have to use Lua script instead;
+3. No table join is allowed, use Lua script instead;
 4. Indexes have to be maintained by ourselves;

 So, what's the point?
 1. Access to Hash data is super fast;
 2. Sorted Set is efficient and easy to maintain;
-3. Use Lua script to mix and match between data structures;
+3. Lua script is used to mix and match between data structures;
 4. Performance doesn't come for free.

 In relational database, we would use: